statemindio/network-bootstrap/README.md

 ## ⚠️ Disclaimer: This code is NOT intended for a production use.
-The SDK is a work in progress and is currently under audits.
+The SDK is a work in progress and will be audited later.
+Breaking changes may occur in SDK updates as well as backward compatibility is not guaranteed.
 Use with caution.

 ## Network Bootstrap